-Route 21-Chestnut Ave has a circuitous path in the southeast portion of the route and Route 23-Broadway is also circuitous in nature in that area.
+Route 21-Chestnut Ave has a circuitous path in the southeast portion of the route and Route 23-Broadway is also circuitous in that area.
 Additionally, Route 23 has TWELVE different route patterns, which could easily confuse a driver, much less a passenger.
-Incidentally, they operate along very similar paths, as seen in Error!
-Reference source not found., further illuminating the comments made in the COA about duplicative and circuitous routes.
+Incidentally, they operate along very similar paths, as seen in Figure 12, further illuminating the comments made in the COA about duplicative and circuitous routes.